GONZOsint/trufflehog-explorer/README.md

 # TruffleHog Explorer 🕵️‍♂️

-Welcome to **TruffleHog Explorer**, a user-friendly web-based tool to visualize and analyze data extracted using [TruffleHog](https://github.com/trufflesecurity/trufflehog).
+Welcome to [**TruffleHog Explorer**](gonzosint.github.io/trufflehog-explorer/), a user-friendly web-based tool to visualize and analyze data extracted using [TruffleHog](https://github.com/trufflesecurity/trufflehog).
 TruffleHog is one of the most powerful secrets discovery, classification, validation, and analysis open source tool.
 In this context, a secret refers to a credential a machine uses to authenticate itself to another machine.
 This includes API keys, database passwords, private encryption keys, and more.

 With an improved UI/UX, powerful filtering options, and export capabilities, this tool helps security professionals efficiently review potential secrets and credentials found in their repositories.

 > ⚠️ This dashboard has been tested only with GitHub TruffleHog JSON outputs.
 Expect updates soon to support additional formats and platforms.

+You can use online version here: [**TruffleHog Explorer**](gonzosint.github.io/trufflehog-explorer/)

 ![TruffleHog Explorer Screenshot](static/screenshot.png)